mahmud014/app-aplication/README.md

+# App Name

+QuantumCode

+## Description

+Build modern web and desktop apps with speed and precision.
+QuantumCode provides an intuitive environment, seamless integration, and powerful tools for developers of all levels.

+## Technologies Used

+- **Frontend:** React, Tailwind CSS, DaisyUI
+- **Routing:** React Router
+- **Icons:** react-icons
+- **State Management & Hooks:** useState, useEffect, custom hooks
+- **Other Tools:** LocalStorage for app storage, SweetAlert2 for alerts, Recharts for charts

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.